resteasy/resteasy-examples/grpc-bridge-example/README.md

 to a Jakarta REST service.
 As we will see below, the gRPC bridge project supplies the mechanism for translating a javabuf instance to its corresponding original Java class and dispatching it appropriately.

+**Note.**
+In this example we refer to the grpc-bridge-example in https://github.com/resteasy/resteasy-examples.
+Its output is grpcToRest.example-1.0.0.Final-SNAPSHOT.war, but the WAR is not deployed to any repository.
+That is, if you want to follow along, you need to download resteasy-examples and build it in the usual maven manner.

 ## Building the bridge project

 1. Create a directory for the bridge project.
 We will refer to it as BUILD_HOME.